agrc/gis.utah.gov/sharing/index.md

 #### Open SGID and AGRC's ArcGIS Online Organization

 Do you have a statewide dataset but don't have the ability to host or share it yourself?
 If it meets our [criteria]({% link about/policy/sgid/index.md %}#open-sgid-qualifications), we will host it in our [Open SGID]({% link sgid/open-sgid/index.md %}) database and share it as a feature service through our ArcGIS Online [organization](https://utah.maps.arcgis.com).
 The Open SGID is built on open source database technology (Postgres) and is available to anyone with an internet connection via a wide variety of software.

-#### raster.utah.gov

-Do we need a process for sharing through raster.utah.gov?
-Do we intend to host other people's raster data for discovery?